elusivecodes/FrostDateTime/README.md

 **To ISO String**

-Format the current date using "*yyyy-MM-dd'THH:mm:ss.0xxx*" (in English and UTC time zone).
+Format the current date using "*yyyy-MM-dd'THH:mm:ss.SSSSSSxxx*" (in English and UTC time zone).

 ```javascript
 const isoString = date.toISOString();